Bucaramanga to Neiva Bus

 The distance from Bucaramanga to Neiva is 432.5 mi (696 km), which take about 11 hours by the inter-city bus.
 The company xxxxxxxxxxxx covers this route, providing bus tickets at low-cost rates and in varied schedules so that the traveller can choose.
 Neiva is a destination that offers diverse tourist, historic, cultural and ecologic attractions; among them we have the railway station of Fortalecillas, the cathedral Inmaculada Concepcion or the thermal waters of the proximity.
 The weather in Neiva is tropical and presents an average temperature of 80.6 °F (27 °C), the rains are less in the winter time, that is from July to October.
 It's recommended to take light clothes, mineral water and sunscreen to protect you from the sun rays.

-Why book Bucaramanga to Neiva bus with redBus?
+Why book a Bucaramanga a Neiva bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Neiva.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Neiva.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bucaramanga is situated at 959 m a.s.l. in an area that used to be populated by the indigenous guanes, being in close proximity with other tribes such as the chibchas, chitarreros, laches and muiscas.
 Bucaramanga was established as a native town in 1622 and some mines were operated by the spaniards were established in the neighboring areas.During the XIXth century the town formally became a "Villa".
 At the end of that century it endured political struggles between craftsmen and traders, while during the XXth it had to endure the misery left over from the Thousand Day's War.
 The city managed to thrive and became one of the most important cities in modern Colombia.
 Its touristic atractions and hotel enterprises made the city grow and is now known as the "Pretty City".
 It also has very atractive parks, which earned the nickname "The City of Parks".